philc/book-notes/lifestyle/the little book of hygge - meik wiking.md

   bit of it every day."
 * "Happiness consists more ins mall conveniences or pleasures that occur every day, than in great pieces of good fortune that happen but seldom."
-  * Managing for happiness each day, with teh samllt hings, rather than each decade, with the big moments.
+  * Managing for happiness each day, with the small things, rather than each decade, with the big moments.